 In its statement, the NCUA stressed that supply chain risk is a “significant threat to financial services because of the layered dependencies that exist in a complex, multi-service provider environment found in the financial services sector.”

 Indeed, cybersecurity for credit unions is no longer about building a strong perimeter; it must extend to the weakest link in the organization’s security posture.
-Often, this resides in the supply chain.
+Often, this resides in the digital supply chain.

 Software supply chain attacks have become increasingly prevalent.
 The SolarWinds data breach and other high-profile incidents have caused untold damage in recent years.
 But credit unions are also a lucrative target.
 For example, in July 2021, the Kaseya supply chain ransomware attack targeted a commonly used remote management service deployed by multiple managed service providers and their customers – many of which are credit unions.

 There are several reasons for this growing trend.
-Despite periodic security audits, credit unions don’t have a good sense of their vendors’ security postures.
+Despite periodic cybersecurity audits, credit unions don’t have a good sense of their vendors’ security postures.
 These audits are also a point-in-time snapshot and don’t account for evolving risk.
 Furthermore, credit unions may partner with hundreds of vendors and lack the resources to scale their third-party risk assessment processes.

 Credit unions can overcome these challenges by continuously monitoring all vendors for risk using BitSight for Third-Party Risk Management.
 Based on the BitSight Security Ratings platform, security and risk teams can scale their security programs to assess hundreds of vendors.
 No lengthy or costly audits are required; instead BitSight provides an instantaneous snapshot of each vendor’s security posture – both before onboarding and for the life of the contract – and generates alerts when a supplier’s security rating falls below a pre-agreed threshold.
 Insights can even be shared with the vendor so there is absolute transparency in the process and both sides can work quickly to resolution.